-The requirements for a NEAP Disability Benefit differ from the National Electrical Benefit Fund (NEBF) disability benefit which does require that a Participant is totally Disabled and unable to engage in any gainful employment.
+The requirements for a NEAP Disability Benefit differ from the National Electrical Benefit Fund (NEBF) disability benefit, which requires that a Participant be totally disabled and unable to engage in any gainful employment.

 What Does It Mean to Be Disabled?